Dutch

 Chairs: Katrin Linda (Nijmegen) & Femke de Vrij (Rotterdam)

-Aleksandra Pękowska (Warsaw, Poland) Tba (30')
+Aleksandra Pękowska (Warsaw, Poland) Astrocytes and the evolution of neuronal developmental tempo (30')

 Carles Calatayud Aristoy (Leuven, Belgium) Electrophysiological mapping of human striatal microcircuits enables Parkinson's disease stratification (15')